Cfrog5/Social-API/README.md

-# Social Network API
+# Social-API
   [![MIT license](https://img.shields.io/badge/License-mit-blue.svg)](https://opensource.org/license/mit/)
   ## Description
-  The social network API is a database that is meant to store Users, their associated thoughts, their friends, and their reaction to their or other users thoughts.
+  The social API is a database that is meant to store Users, their associated thoughts, their friends, and their reaction to their or other users thoughts.
 This mimics what the back end of a social networks application might look like.
 This is a learning tool and exercise.

   ## Table of Contents
   - [Installation](#installation)